complete and thorough diagnostic testing

-Gender.
 Gender also has a role to play.
-An estimated 50% of American women suffer from spider and varicose veins, while only 40% of the over 40 male population has venous disorders.
-Fortunately, these problems are easily treatable for both genders.
+An estimated 50% of American women suffer from spider and varicose veins, while only 40% of the over-40 male population has venous disorders.
+Fortunately, these problems are easily treatable regardless of gender.

-Other causes.
 Aging, obesity, leg injury, and standing occupations can also predispose an individual to vein disease.
-Some of the most common occupations that are affected are teachers, hairdressers, medical personal, and retail workers.
+Some of the most common occupations that are affected are teachers, hairdressers, medical personnel, and retail workers.
 People who are at risk should watch for bulging varicose veins on the legs, changes in skin color or texture, and swollen ankles.

 Chronic Venous insufficiency can present in a number of different ways: